mattle/PSAnsiEscape/README.md

 ## Installation

-1. Copy the module folder to one of your PowerShell module paths:
+1. Copy the module folder to one of your PowerShell module paths, which can be found with:
    ```powershell
    $env:PSModulePath -split ';'
    ```